 These are the main reasons why your mini Dachshund should have his teeth brushed everyday.
 Not only will you help to alleviate plaque and tartar build up, but you will help to keep your Dachshund’s breath fresh.
 After all, Dachshunds love to give kisses!

-You can purchase toothpaste, toothbrushes and yes, even dog mouthwash at almost any pet store.
+You can purchase toothpaste, toothbrushes and yes, even dog mouthwash at almost any pet store or Amazon:

-Get your Dachshund used to touching their teeth and gums
+Get your Dachshund used to brushing their teeth

-To make this process easy for both you and your mini Dachshund, start when your Dachshund is a puppy.
-Before you actually start using a brush and paste, start by getting your puppy used to having his teeth touched by you.
+To make this process easy for both you and your Dachshund, start when your Dachshund is a puppy.
+Before you actually start using a toothbrush and toothpaste, start by getting your puppy used to having his teeth touched by you.
 Several times a day ‘practice’ by placing your finger in his mouth and briefly rubbing his teeth and gums gently.
 Be sure to wash your hands when you are done! 🙂

 When you are satisfied that your mini Dachshund is comfortable with having his teeth touched it’s time for the next step.